An icon representing a D-pad of a gamepad

 Overclocking

 I covered this topic in another blog post about setting up RetroPie.
 In my opinion, only overclock it if you have an old Raspberry Pi model and you want to run very specific games.
-Also, keep in mind that doing it the wrong way voids the guarantee, so do it the right way as I described here.
+Also, keep in mind that doing it the wrong way voids the warranty, so do it the right way as I described here.

 The trade off on a handheld console is being conscious about heat dissipation.
 I added passive and active cooling to the case in case I wanted to overclock the Raspberry Pi, but I think it was unnecessary.